lokimckay/grypt/README.md

 grypt init -p secretpassphrase
 ```

-Cloned files will be decrypted using the passphrase `secretpassphrase`.
+✔️ Cloned files are decrypted to plaintext.

 ## How does it work?